 This policy sets out how the council manages its Blue Plaque Scheme.

-The policy was last updated in 2015.
+The policy is overseen by the Environment and General Purposes Committee and was last updated in 2015.

 Knutsford Town Council recognises the importance of commemorative blue plaques in helping visitors and residents identify with the history of the town and aims to promote the recognition and awareness of people, places and events which have been of lasting significance in the life of Knutsford or more widely.